tjhunter/karps/doc/paper/scratch.md

 TODO: it should be possible to define joins just based on the axioms above and on the distributivity laws, but this does not bring much to the discussion.

+## Correspondance to function

+Talk about `FFun a b` equivalent to a dataset with special properties and vice-versa.

 ## Groups

 A group corresponds to the notion that data points can somehow be associated together.
 As a byproduct it allows